rafalsep/testcafe-reporter-report-portal-reporter/README.md

 - reports run and test time accurately

 ## Prerequisite
-In order to use Report Portal plugin for test cafe, report portal need to installed first.
+In order to use Report Portal plugin for testcafe, [Report Portal](https://reportportal.io/) need to installed first.
 Follow [setup in official docs](https://reportportal.io/installation) for installation instructions.

 ## Install
 ```